-If the origin of this line is from disk reprocessing, one would also expect the presence of other discrete features (such as emission lines and absorption edges from the most abundant elements) and a bump between 20 and 40 keV due to direct Compton scattering of the primary spectrum by the electrons in the disk.
-Indeed this reflection bump has been observed in the spectra of some NS LMXBs (see e.g. Barret et al. 2000; Piraino et al. 1999; Yoshida et al. 1993; Fiocchi et al. 2007; Egron et al. 2013; Miller et al. 2013), usually with reflection amplitudes (defined in terms of the solid angle $\Omega/2\pi$ subtended by the reflector as seen from the corona) lower than 0.3.
-In some cases an anti-correlation has been claimed between the photon index of the primary spectrum and the reflection amplitude of the reprocessed component (Zdziarski et al. 1999; Barret et al. 2000; Piraino et al. 1999), the same observed in Seyfert galaxies and galactic Black Hole (hereafter BH) candidates.
-This is probably caused by variations in the position of the inner rim of the disk.
+If the origin of this line is from disc reprocessing, one would also expect the presence of other discrete features (such as emission lines and absorption edges from the most abundant elements) and a bump between 20 and 40 keV due to direct Compton scattering of the primary spectrum by the electrons in the disc.
+Indeed this reflection bump has been observed in the spectra of some NS LMXBs (see e.g. Yoshida et al. 1993; Piraino et al. 1999; Barret et al. 2000; Fiocchi et al. 2007; Egron et al. 2013; Miller et al. 2013), usually with reflection amplitudes (defined in terms of the solid angle $\Omega/2\pi$ subtended by the reflector as seen from the corona) lower than 0.3.
+In some cases an anticorrelation has been claimed between the photon index of the primary spectrum and the reflection amplitude of the reprocessed component (Piraino et al. 1999; Zdziarski, Lubiński & Smith 1999; Barret et al. 2000), the same observed in Seyfert galaxies and galactic black hole (hereafter BH) candidates.
+This is probably caused by variations in the position of the inner rim of the disc.

-The disk origin of the iron line in NS LMXBs is, however, debated in literature because of the brightness of these sources, which may cause photon pile-up and systematics in CCD spectra (Ng et al. 2010), making the detection of any asymmetry in the line profile somewhat controversial.
-However, a large number of simulations using a statistical model of photon pile-up to assess its impacts on relativistic disk line and continuum spectra suggest that severe photon pile-up acts to falsely narrow emission lines, leading to falsely large disk radii (Miller et al. 2010).
-These simulations also indicate that relativistic disk spectroscopy is generally robust against pile-up when this effect is modest.
-Moreover, several authors (e.g. Cackett et al. 2012; Egron et al. 2013) have shown that the CCD-based spectra from Suzaku and XMM-Newton are compatible with gas-based spectra from EXOSAT, BeppoSAX, and RXTE, demonstrating that the broad profiles seen are intrinsic to the line and not due to instrumental issues.
+The disc origin of the iron line in NS LMXBs is, however, debated in literature because of the brightness of these sources, which may cause photon pile-up and systematics in CCD spectra (Ng et al. 2010), making the detection of any asymmetry in the line profile somewhat controversial.
+However, a large number of simulations using a statistical model of photon pile-up to assess its impacts on relativistic disc line and continuum spectra suggest that severe photon pile-up acts to falsely narrow emission lines, leading to falsely large disc radii (Miller et al. 2010).
+These simulations also indicate that relativistic disc spectroscopy is generally robust against pile-up when this effect is modest.
+Moreover, several authors (e.g. Cackett et al. 2012; Egron et al. 2013) have shown that the CCDbased spectra from Suzaku and XMM-Newton are compatible with gas-based spectra from EXOSAT, BeppoSAX, and RXTE, demonstrating that the broad profiles seen are intrinsic to the line and not due to instrumental issues.
 They also report that a few BeppoSAX observations show evidence for asymmetric lines, with a relativistic diskline model providing a significantly better fit than a Gaussian line (see also Piraino et al. 1999).

 Nevertheless alternatives have been proposed to explain the profiles of these features.
 In particular, Ng et al. (2010) propose that Compton broadening may be sufficient to explain the large width of the line.
-However, when self-consistently included in the fit, Compton broadening alone appears to be insufficient to explain the observed line profile (see e.g. Reis et al. 2009; Egron et al. 2013; Sanna et al. 2013).
+However, when self-consistently included in the fit, Compton broadening alone appears to be insufficient to explain the observed line profile (see e.g. Reis, Fabian & Young 2009; Egron et al. 2013; Sanna et al. 2013).
 Also, Cackett & Miller (2013) have explored the observational signatures expected from broadening in a wind.
-In this case the iron line width should increase with increasing the column density of the absorber (due to an increase in the number of scatterings).
-They show that there is no significant correlation between line width and column density, favoring an inner disk origin for the line broadening rather than scattering in a wind.
+In this case, the iron line width should increase with increasing the column density of the absorber (due to an increase in the number of scatterings).
+They show that there is no significant correlation between line width and column density, favouring an inner disc origin for the line broadening rather than scattering in a wind.